swiftlang/swiftly/Documentation/SwiftlyDocs.docc/update-toolchain.md

-# Update Swift Toolchain
+# Update Swift toolchains

-Update swift toolchains.
+Update installed toolchains.

 Update replaces a given toolchain with a later version of that toolchain.
 For a stable release, this means updating to a later patch, minor, or major version.
-For snapshots, this means updating to the most recently available snapshot.
-Swiftly can help you to keep up-to-date.
-We assume that you have installed swiftly and use it to manage your toolchains.
+For snapshots, swiftly helps you stay up-to-date by updating to the most recently available snapshot.
+Swiftly only updates toolchains that it installed.

-If no version is provided, update will update the currently selected toolchain to its latest patch release if a release toolchain or the latest available snapshot if a snapshot.
-The newly installed version will be selected.
+If no version is provided, update updates the currently selected toolchain to its latest patch release if a release toolchain, or the latest available snapshot if a snapshot.
+The newly installed version is then activated to use.

 ```
 swiftly update
 ```

-To update the latest installed release version to the latest available release version, the “latest” version can be provided.
+To update the latest installed release version to the latest available release version, use `latest` as the version.
 Note that this may update the toolchain to the next minor or even major version.

 ```
 swiftly update latest